stijnvanhoey/pybreach/README.rst

      :target: https://pyup.io/repos/github/stijnvanhoey/pybreach/
      :alt: Updates

-This Python Package provides an implementation of the methodology presented in [Identification of temporal consistency in rating curve data: Bidirectional Reach (BReach)](http://onlinelibrary.wiley.com/doi/10.1002/2016WR018692/abstract).
+This Python Package provides an implementation of the methodology presented in Identification of temporal consistency in rating curve data: Bidirectional Reach, [BReach](http://onlinelibrary.wiley.com/doi/10.1002/2016WR018692/abstract).
 BReach identifies the consistency of rating curve data based on a quality analysis of model results.
 Results of this analysis enable the detection of changes in data consistency.

 * Free software: MIT license
 * Documentation: https://pybreach.readthedocs.io.